dbankier/tishadow.yydigital.com/app/views/sections/1_getting_started.md

 tishadow is made up of three component: `server`, `app` and `cli`

-you use the `cli` to send your code/commands to the `server` that will push it out the `app` running on your devices
+you use the `cli` to send your code/commands to the `server` that will push it to the `app` running on your devices

 ###cli